tka85/btc-tools/README.md

 ## 'convert'

-Utility that does conversions.
+Utility that does conversions:

-It can convert from one type of extended key to another.
+1. It can convert from one type of extended key to another.
 Despite the name it applies to extended private and as well as extended public keys.
+1. privKey to WIF
+1. WIF to privkey

 Meaningful conversions between any two of same group: